barchart/marketdata-api-js/docs/content/appendices/price_formats.md

 **QUESTION: Given a decimal-formatted price, how do we calculate the tick value?**

-1. Determine the fractional value of tick, dividing one by the total number of ticks.
+1. Determine the fractional value of the tick by dividing one by the total number of ticks.
 2. Divide the decimal component of the price by the previous result.

 For example, assuming a price value of `11.9375`, ticks are calculated as follows: